nhn/tui.grid/docs/en/tree.md

 ### Configuring Tree Data

 Like regular row data, tree data (`object`) are configured as arrays.
 If there are children rows, each child row's data is added to the parent row's `_children` attribute.
 Expand/Collapse button uses the `_attribute.expanded` attribute to initialize.
-The default value is `false` (collapsed,) and when the value is set to `true`,  the data are expanded.
+The default value is `false` (collapsed) and when the value is set to `true`, the data are expanded.

 ```js
 const data = [